asrbic/Procedural_Ore_Generator/readme.md

 2. Modify settings in config.json to suit your needs
    - planetDataPath should equal the path from step 1
    - The "name" for each planet config should be exactly the same as its corresponding directory name in the PlanetDataFiles from step 1
-   - planetGeneratorDefinitionsPath should be the location of PlanetGeneratorDefinitions.sbc you want to use as a base
+   - planetGeneratorDefinitionsPath (or planetGeneratorDefinitionsPathArray) should be the location of PlanetGeneratorDefinitions.sbc you want to use as a base
      - This is in the Data directory above the directory from step 1
    - All settings will cascade from oreTemplates -> all ores, global -> each planet then each planet -> its ores.
 Settings will not be overwritten if already set.
 This can minimise the amount of config you need to write.
      - eg. `"id": 1, "type": "Iron_02"` in an ore template will set all ores on all planets which have the id 1 to have the default type Iron_02